justinccdev/EventRecordingModule/README.md

       OR copy the config/EventRecorder.ini to $OPENSIM_BASE/bin/addon-modules/EventRecordingModule/config/EventRecorder.ini
 3. Edit the [EventRecorder] section as required.
 If you use the MySQL recorder, then you will also need to create the database that you specify in the ConnectionString.
+      You will always need to set a GridId in this section.

 ##Console Commands##